Introduction

 visited the Desert Botanical Garden and the Boyce Thompson Arboretum in Arizona and the Southern

 Arizona cactus-filled parks: Saguaro and Organ Pipe Cactus.
-I am
+I have been fortunate to explore cacti

 then Central America, and ultimately the countries of South America.

-goals of mine won't be realized for years.
-Hence, CactiGuide.com
+Admittedly, these are lofty goals for a man of my means and they won't be realized for years.

-will continue to be a work-in-progress long into the future.
-Or
+Hence, CactiGuide.com will continue to be a work-in-progress long into the future.
+Last, but not

 A Statement of Personal Convictions